sgpx/notes/firebase-cloud-messaging/README.md

 # google-services.json

-- dynamic config `app.config.js` w/ `eas secret:push` as shown in [1] fails to work for `eas buil d`
+- dynamic config `app.config.js` w/ `eas secret:push` as shown in [1] fails to work for `eas build`
-- checking into VCS as values can be extracted from APK ("the general answer is yes, the google-s ervices.json is safe to check in to your repo and is something that should be shared among engine ers on your team. ")
+- checking into VCS as values can be extracted from APK ("the general answer is yes, the google-services.json is safe to check in to your repo and is something that should be shared among engineers on your team. ")

 1. https://docs.expo.dev/build-reference/variables/
 2. https://stackoverflow.com/a/42750187